Shock win for No. 41 starter Cater in World Cup downhill - WHIZ News

-VAL D’ISERE, France (AP) — Long after most broadcasters had switched to other programs, unheralded No. 41 starter Martin Cater won the first downhill of the World Cup season on Sunday.
+VAL D’ISERE, France (AP) — Long after most broadcasters switched from the race to other programs, unheralded No. 41 starter Martin Cater won the first downhill of the World Cup season on Sunday.

 The television networks had a point.
 The 27-year-old Slovenian’s career-best result was eighth in his 38 previous World Cup downhills and he seemed unlikely to disturb an already unexpected 1-2 finish.

-Cater was 0.22 seconds faster than Otmar Striedinger to deny the Austrian who wore bib No. 26 his first career win.
-Striedinger had a best of third place in his 64 previous World Cup downhills.

-Urs Kryenbühl was third, 0.27 back, after the little-known Swiss seemed set for his debut win after being fastest of the top 20-ranked racers.
-He had a single top-10 result in his 41 career World Cup races.
+“It was a cool feeling and a good experience,” Kryenbühl said about sitting in the leader’s box course-side, though he added: “Every skier knows that all of the guys who are standing on the start gate are pretty good skiers and the race is finished when all are at the bottom.”

-Both Striedinger and Kryenbühl must have earlier thought victory was theirs, and both had taken part in a brief victory ceremony that World Cup organizers always stage after the top-30 downhill racers complete their run.
+Both one-time leaders had taken part in a brief victory ceremony that World Cup organizers always stage after the top-30 downhill racers complete their run.

 Those now outdated photographs included the defending World Cup overall champion, Aleksander Aamodt Kilde, who was pushed down to fourth by Cater’s surprise success.